 How Reckitt Benckiser used a Store and video ads to drive conversion for Veet Trimmers

-Reckitt Benckiser (RB) specialises in health and home hygiene products.
-Its product portfolio in India includes ubiquitous brands such as Dettol (antiseptic hand wash), Durex (condoms), Strepsils (lozenges for sore throat) and Harpic (toilet cleaners).
-Veet is the number one depilatory worldwide, present in 80+ countries and enjoys the highest market share in the at-home depilation space in India.
+Reckitt Benckiser (RB) specializes in health and home hygiene products.
+Its product portfolio in India includes ubiquitous brands such as Dettol (antiseptic hand wash), Durex (condoms), Strepsils (lozenges for sore throat), and Harpic (toilet cleaners).
+Veet is the number one depilatory worldwide, present in 80+ countries, and enjoys the highest market share in the at-home depilation space in India.
 Veet’s market leadership is driven by constant innovations that meet women’s beauty needs globally.

-RB had an objective of maximising conversion rates for Veet Trimmers.
+RB had an objective of maximizing conversion rates for Veet Trimmers.
 They also wanted to make their Store on Amazon customer friendly, making sure to address common customer concerns in a Q&A section.

-To deliver on this goal, RB revamped their Store to emphasise the products’ key features and included a detailed how-to guide for customers.
-Furthermore, RB used video assets to help customers visualise the accessories and bring the product to life, showing examples of how Veet Trimmers can be used.
+To deliver on this goal, RB revamped their Store to emphasize the products’ key features and included a detailed how-to guide for customers.
+Furthermore, RB used video assets to help customers visualize the accessories and bring the product to life, showing examples of how Veet Trimmers can be used.

-The combination of the Veet Store, video assets and remarketing resulted in RB achieving a phenomenal 1.6-times ad-attributed conversion rates in H2 2018 (vs H1 2018), 60% video completion rate and approximately 30-second dwell time.
+The combination of the Veet Store, video assets, and remarketing resulted in RB achieving a phenomenal 1.6x ad-attributed conversion rates in H2 2018 (vs. H1 2018), 60% video completion rate, and approximately 30-second dwell time.